Greater Blue Mountains World Heritage Area

 Timeline of decisions

-- 15 September 2016–Western Sydney Airport Environmental Impact Statement finalised.
+- 15 September 2016 – Western Sydney International (Nancy-Bird Walton) Airport Environmental Impact Statement finalised.

-- 7 June 2017–the World Heritage Centre releases a statement confirming that it continues to work in close collaboration with relevant Australian authorities.
-Documentation including the Western Sydney Airport Environmental Impact Statement has been provided to the IUCN and no issues have been raised.
-The World Heritage Centre has acknowledged the due diligence work undertaken so far on the Western Sydney Airport.
+- 7 June 2017 – The World Heritage Centre releases a statement confirming that it continues to work in close collaboration with relevant Australian authorities.
+Documentation including the Western Sydney International (Nancy-Bird Walton) Airport Environmental Impact Statement has been provided to the IUCN and no issues have been raised.
+The World Heritage Centre has acknowledged the due diligence work undertaken so far on WSI.

 Mitigating environmental impacts